Ridhii/SyncdSim/index.md

 This approach is useful in getting some basic correctness verified, but it's extremely non-scalable as the complexity grows fast with number of Memory Actions and number of Tasks.
 Therefore, we also used a lot of asserts to help us verify the state transitions of cache and directory entries are as expected.
 We have been able to run our simulation on some fairly large TaskGraphs without failing, and in the following section we will discuss some of our observations from running those traces.

+# Design Decisions
+There were some interesting edge cases we had to consider to ensure our simulation results in a coherent state of a cacheline.
+## Rollback
+When the home node receives an INVALIADTE_OTHER for a cache line that is not in SHARED_STATE, this implies that some other context was granted this line in a non - shared state just this cycle.
+The home node then needs to notify the requester node of this second INVALIDATE_OTHER that it no longer can respond to this message and that the requester needs to modify its request to a WRITE_MISS and resend.
+Thus, the home node sends the requester a ROLLBACK message.
+Upon, receiving a ROLLBACK, the requester node stashes it current request and sends a modified request for the current memory operation.
+## Home Node Is Also The Owner
+When the home node is the also the owner of the line in a modified/exclusive state or the sharer of the line, we had to make sure that we do not send out one more or one less invalidation.
+In order to prevent deadlocking and promote code clarity, we decoupled the invalidation messages into two types - one a context sends out as a requester to home node - INVALIDATE_OTHER and one the home node sends out to other contexts (maybe including itself) to invalidate their copy of the cache line - INVALIDATE.

 # Analysis
 ## TestAndSet vs Test-TestAndSet